 Humana ranked highest overall with a score of 4.6/5 stars.
 This company was especially impressive in Plan Variety and PPO Limitations, ranking in 1st place for both.
 Humana also has a strong through not perfect score of 7/10 points in PPO costs, offering competitive premiums and coverage options.
 Humana ranked lower in other core metrics, and its lowest score was 2/10 on Insurance Alternatives due to limited options.

 Humana was 1st in Plan Variety with 10/10 points.
-Though no companies we reviewed offered all three main plan types (PPO, HMO, Indemnity), Humana was one of four companies that offered two types.
+Though no companies we reviewed offered all three main plan types (PPO, HMO, Indemnity), Humana was one of three companies that offered two types.
 Humana has both PPOs and HMOs.
 HMOs, in general, are rare now, and Humana’s are only offered in California, Florida, Maryland, Pennsylvania, Texas, Utah, New York, Nevada, and Guam.
 Among its four PPO options, Humana has a loyalty plan (Loyalty Plus PPO) and a plan that offers extra health discount benefits to veterans (Bright Plus for Veterans).
-In some cases, Humana dental plans can also be bundled at a low cost with vision benefits.
+In some cases, Humana dental plans can also be bundled at a low cost with vision or hearing benefits.
 Bundled plans may be easiest to find on broker sites.

 You can shop for Humana plans through the Humana website itself or through some online insurance brokers.
 Quote tools on websites will generally ask you for your age and the state you live in, though some broker sites may ask for additional information.
 The information given on the plans through quote tools usually includes fine print on service limits and exclusions, which seniors should take into account when selecting a plan.